-Options Settings Comments Pulse 27 1 With Pulse highlighted, the trigger occurs on pulses that meet the trigger condition (defined by the Source, When and Set Pulse Width options).
-Source CH1 CH2 Select the input source as the trigger signal.
+Options Settings Comments Pulse ٠ With Pulse highlighted, the trigger occurs on pulses that meet the trigger condition (defined by the Source, When and Set Pulse Width options).
+Source CH1 CH2 EXT/5 Select the input source as the trigger signal.
+EXT/5: Does not display the trigger signal and allows a trigger level range of +6V to -6V.
 Polarity Positive, Negative Mode Auto Normal Single Select the type of trigger.
 The Normal mode is best for most pulse width trigger applications.
 Coupling AC DC Noise Reject HF Reject LF Reject Select the components of the trigger signal applied to the trigger circuit.
-When = ≠ < > Select the trigger condition.
+When = / < > Select the trigger condition.
 Pulse Width 20ns to 10.0sec With Set Pulse Width highlighted, set the pulse width.
-50% pulse.
+50%

-Trigger When: The pulse width of the source must be ≥5ns so that the oscilloscope can detect the
+Trigger When: The pulse width of the source must be ≥5ns so that the oscilloscope can detect the pulse.

-- =, ≠: Within a ±5% tolerance, triggers the oscilloscope when the signal pulse width is equal to or not equal to the specified pulse width. - <, >: Triggers the oscilloscope when the source signal pulse width is less than or greater than the specified pulse width.
+- =, #: Within a ±5% tolerance, triggers the oscilloscope when the signal pulse width is equal to or not equal to the specified pulse width. - <, >: Trigger the oscilloscope when the source signal pulse width is less than or greater than the specified pulse width.